TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/51 - Colossians/Colossians 3/Colossians 3.23.md

 ---

-whatsoever ye do, work heartily, as unto the Lord, and not unto men;
+And whatever you do, work heartily, as for the Lord, and not for men,